-If you’re looking for a verified and licensed conveyancer or conveyancing solicitor in Colchester, then rest assured, Compare My Move can help.
-We can connect you with up to 5 experienced conveyancers in your local area, saving you up to 70% on your conveyancing costs along the way.
+Compare My Move can help you find a verified and licensed conveyancer in Colchester.
+We can connect you with up to 5 experienced conveyancers in your local area, saving you up to 70% on your conveyancing fees along the way.
 We can save you both time and money when comparing conveyancing quotes.

-We only work with the best conveyancers in Colchester, ensuring they’re all regulated by either the SRA, CLC, LSS, LSNI or CILEx for added peace of mind.
+We only work with the best conveyancers in Colchester, ensuring they’re all regulated by either the SRA, CLC, LSS, LSNI, or CILEx for added peace of mind.
 Every partner that enters our network must go through our strict verification process to ensure they can work to our high standards.
-Our dedicated business team will then constantly monitor their reviews and performance to ensure they’re providing users with quality conveyancing services.

 If you’re looking to purchase your new home in Colchester, then you’ll need to hire a licensed, trusted conveyancer to aid you through the legal process.
-They will explain any legal jargon you are unsure of and arrange all the relevant conveyancing searches you will need to continue the transaction.
+They will explain any legal jargon you are unsure of and conduct relevant conveyancing searches.

 TG Collins Solicitors